department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/user-research.md

 ### Expectations

-Teams working on the Veteran Tools Platform are required to have "User Research" as a skillset (see [Team Roles]({{site.baseurl}}/resources/more/team-structure#team-roles)).
+Teams working on the Veteran-facing Services Platform are required to have "User Research" as a skillset (see [Team Roles]({{site.baseurl}}/resources/more/team-structure#team-roles)).

-Teams working on the Veteran Tools Platform are responsible for conducting their own user research studies, including recruiting.
+Teams working on the Veteran-facing Services Platform are responsible for conducting their own user research studies, including recruiting.
 User research/testing studies must adhere to the guidelines laid out in this User Research guide.

 If you have any questions, ask your DSVA contact.